-Each course is different in the way it approaches taking time off from studying.
+Each course is different in its approach to taking time off from studying.
 It may be possible to defer the course for a time.
 Or you could possibly repeat a term or a year.

 Your university or college may need a letter from your doctor to explain how your mental health is affecting your studies.
-The process can sometimes be daunting so having support from a friend of family member can really help during this time.
+The process can sometimes be daunting.
+Having support from a friend of family member can help during this time.

 Your university might be able to make adjustments to how you study.
 For example, you may be able to: